Best Sauna Temperature: Ditch The Excessive 200-Degree Heat

 But if you’re not interested in turning your sauna sessions into math equations like select tech nerds, you can certainly get by without a hygrometer.

 In fact, many saunas don’t have a hygrometer although all have a thermometer.
-I personally saunaed successfully for over 35 years without one, and only bought a hygrometer for readers’ sake (= so that I can occasionally feature it on this blog).
+I personally saunaed successfully for over 35 years without one, and only bought a hygrometer for readers’ sake (= so that I can occasionally feature it on this site).

 The only thing I like about this fake rule is the acknowledgment of humidity in saunas in general; it helps clear up misconceptions such as labeling traditional saunas as dry saunas.